genomewalker/refine-contigs/README.md

 | 98f2aa9f20_mh_000000000843 |  2179 |  5010 | non-overlap |  2831  |
 | 98f2aa9f20_mh_000000000843 |  9757 | 14953 | non-overlap |  5196  |

-RefineC breaks the contig `98f2aa9f20_mh_000000000843` in four fragments, two of them are supported by other contigs and two of them are unique to this contig.
+RefineC breaks the contig `98f2aa9f20_mh_000000000843` into four fragments, two of them are supported by other contigs, and two of them are unique to this contig.
 Increasing the fragmentation is a small price to pay to have higher quality contigs.